bogzbonny/yeehaw/_TODO.md

 01. make window top bar slightly lighter when it's focused

+01. masterpty likes to die after 10 readers have been created

 01. file nav test seems not to work?
      - commit 10a47dd broke it
        - keyboard command nolonger passed up